Learning a musical instrument is a dream held by many and learning to play the violin is a particularly popular aspiration.

 You’ll also find that prices vary according to the levels taught by each tutor.
 If they specialise mainly in classical training for grades 5-8, they are likely to charge a higher rate than someone teaching beginner music classes.

 Another factor that can affect tutor rates is location.
-Prices for violin lessons vary from city to city, but the average rates in the capital are the most elevated.
+Prices for violin lessons near me vary from city to city, but the average rates in the capital are the most elevated.

 Let’s look at a few examples from the violinists at Superprof: